Provider Discovery Review Results

 - efficient,

-- effective, and
+- effective,

-- and rendered to their satisfaction.
+- rendered to their satisfaction.

 - Waiver services a provider renders